-Applications for Future Leaders Connect are now closed and will open again in 2019.
+Applications are now closed and will open again in 2020.

 1) Online application

-All applications must be submitted by Sunday 13 May 2018 23.59 (UK Time).
 Included in the online application is a series of simple general personal information questions, so we can confirm you meet the criteria and so that we will be able to contact you.
-There are four main questions that will require you to think about your policy vision and demonstrate your senior leadership potential.
+There are two main questions that will require you to demonstrate your senior leadership potential and think about your policy vision.
 We recommend that you work on your responses to these questions offline before making your application, as you cannot save your application and come back to it at a later date, the whole application must be done at once.

 2) Finalists take part in events/interviews in their country